 Echocardiograms, otherwise known as echoes, are an important type of cardiac test.
-An echocardiogram is an ultrasound scan that assesses the structure and function of the heart muscle, the chambers and valves and the attached blood vessels (including the aorta, pulmonary artery and veins).
+An echocardiogram test is an ultrasound scan that assesses the structure and function of the heart muscle, the chambers and valves and the attached blood vessels (including the aorta, pulmonary artery and veins).
 Echocardiograms can check how well the heart’s chambers and valves pump blood through the heart and help in the diagnosis of a number of conditions.
-Echocardiograms are usually performed by a cardiologist, a private cardiologist or a trained sonographer.
+Echocardiograms are usually performed by a cardiologist or a trained sonographer.
 Using a transducer, a type of probe, your physician will send high-frequency sound waves into your chest.
 The probe is moved around the chest and the soundwaves echo off different areas of your heart and the surrounding area, creating a moving picture of your heart.
 Echocardiograms are usually non-invasive, meaning there should be no pain or adverse side effects.

 Usually, Echo tests take approximately 20 to 30 minutes.
 Approximately five minutes of this will be spent putting you into the correct position and preparing you for the test.